2013–14 Victory Day T20 Cup: Day 5

 Nurul Hasan's unbeaten 79 helped Mohammedan Sporting Club to an eight-wicket win over Abahani Limited in the next match as Mohammedan strengthened their position with a third win.
 The second match of the day also resulted a high aggregate match, in which UCB BCB XI won by five wickets against Prime Bank Cricket Club.
 Imrul Kayes's hammering 82 and Mohammad Mithun's 44 helped UCB BCB XI to comeback in the match after losing two wickets in the 4th and 26th ball of the innings respectively.

 Day 6

-In the first match of the following day, Prime Bank Cricket Club defeated Abahani Limited by 16 runs as Anamul's bat shone again, scoring 69 runs off 43 balls.
+In the first match of the following day, Prime Bank Cricket Club defeated Abahani Limited by 16 runs as Anamul Haque's bat shone again, scoring 69 runs off 43 balls.
 While chasing the target of 175, Abahani Limited could not up the run rate for chasing that big total, although they sustained a partnership of the sixth wicket.
 In the following Tamim Iqbal's blistering 130 off just 64 balls guided UCB BCB XI to post 217 for 4 in their 20 overs.
 UCB BCB XI's victory confirmed their qualification to the final.
-Though Mohammedan Sporting Club started well with a view to chasing 217, with Jahurul's smashing 80 off just 39 balls, the continuous batting collapse of the middle order after Jahurul's wicket resulted in UCB BCB XI's 29 runs win.
+Though Mohammedan Sporting Club started well with a view to chasing 217, with Jahurul Islam's smashing 80 off just 39 balls, the continuous batting collapse of the middle order after Jahurul's wicket resulted in UCB BCB XI's 29 runs win.